memgraph/rune/README.md

 # RUNE - Repository Understanding, Navigation and Exploration

-This document provides step-by-step instructions on how to run the rune frontend alone.
+This document provides step-by-step instructions on how to run the RUNE web app.
 Before running the app, you will need to install its dependencies and set up a `.env` file with a `REACT_APP_GITHUB_API_TOKEN` and an optional `REACT_APP_NEWS_API_TOKEN` field.
 The tokens will be used for accessing the GitHub API and the News API.

 ## Disclaimer